 - 1. The club/event organizers shall: - a.
 Prior to submitting an event approval application, ensure they have read all MAAC policy and have submitted an event package indicating they have complied as best as possible. - b.
 Ensure the site meets all MAAC event organizational and logistic requirements such as signage, parking control, spectator safety barriers, washroom and food provisions, and fire/medical safety requirements commensurate with the expected attendance. - c.
 Ensure the event complies with MAAC event policy and any CAR or SFOC requirements. - d.
-Ensure the MAAC events warning sign is posted for the event. - e.
-Ensure all attending modellers/RPAS pilot are current MAAC members. - f.
-Take reasonable steps to ensure all attending modellers/RPAS pilots receive a briefing on site or event rules using the MAAC minimum checklist (attached). - 2.
+Ensure all attending modellers/RPAS pilot are current MAAC members. - e.
+Take reasonable steps to ensure all attending modellers pilots receive a briefing on site or event rules using the MAAC minimum checklist (attached). - 2.
 In addition to all the above and the club rules, at any event where the public is in attendance under the MAAC SFOC, the event organizers are responsible to ensure: - a.
 MAAC warning signs are posted at all public entry points. - b.
 A copy of the MAAC SFOC and application are on site and available to all RPAS pilots. - c.
 All RPAS pilots sign the Transport Canada sign in sheet. - d.
-All RPAS pilots receive a briefing on site rules and - e.
-A visual observer is always present whenever RPAS are flying. - f.
+All RPAS pilots receive a briefing on site rules using the MAAC minimum checklist (attached). - e.
+A visual observer is always present when RPAS are flying.

+- f.
 Ensure all follow up actions are completed after the event, most notably any Transport Canada paperwork. - 3.
-Any member attending an event shall: - a.
+Any member attending an event shall - a.
 Comply with all CAR, SFOC, MAAC and club/event rules as required. - b.
 Not operate a model or RPAS unless they attend or obtain a pilot briefing.